-Land us Land use policies LU P1 Supporting development: ORC will collaborate with territorial authorities and NZTA to support development of new urban areas, redevelopment and/or the expansion of existing urban areas that enable viable frequent public transport service provision through the following features: Acknowledgement of the unique characteristics and challenges of places Consistency with the urban form and transport design factors such as proximity, linearity, connectivity, and density, as outlined in Appendix E. LU P2 Sufficient services: ORC will not provide public transport services sufficient to enable well-functioning urban environments where the nature and location of the proposed urban development is inconsistent with the urban form factors of proximity, linearity, connectivity, and density, as outlined in Appendix E.
+Land us Land use policies LU P1 Supporting development: ORC will collaborate with territorial authorities and NZTA Waka Kotahi to support development of new urban areas, redevelopment and/or the expansion of existing urban areas that enable viable frequent public transport service provision through the following features: Acknowledge the unique characteristics and challenges of places Is consistent with the urban form and transport design factors such as proximity, linearity, connectivity, and density, as outlined in Appendix E LU P2 Sufficient services: ORC will not provide public transport services sufficient to enable well-functioning urban environments where the nature and location of the proposed urban development is inconsistent with the urban form factors of proximity, linearity, connectivity, and density, as outlined in Appendix E.

-Land us Land use actions The council will: Use statutory planning processes and proactively engage with relevant stakeholders, including developers and territorial authorities, to ensure decisi regarding land use, the development of new urban areas, redevelopment and/or the expansion of existing urban areas are well integrated with existing and potential public transport services and infrastructure in line with the urban form factors outlined in Appendix E. LU A2 Proactively engage with stakeholders involved in land use, urban development and transport planning around policy and investment to support useful and frequent public transport services in well-functioning urban environments that align with transit-oriented development principles, as outlined in Appendix F.
+Land us Land use actions The council will: LU A1 Use statutory planning processes and proactively engage with relevant stakeholders, including developers and territorial authorities, to ensure decisions regarding land use, the development of new urban areas, redevelopment and/ or the expansion of existing urban areas are well integrated with existing and potential public transport services and infrastructure in line with the urban form factors outlined in Appendix E. LU A2 Proactively engage with stakeholders involved in land use, urban development and transport planning around policy and investment to support useful and frequent public transport services in well-functioning urban environments that align with transit-oriented development principles, as outlined in Appendix F.

-Case study: Queenstown Lakes Spatial Plan and Grow Well Whaiora Partnership
+Case study: Queenstown-Lakes Spatial Plan: Whaiora Grow Well Partnership

-The Grow Well Whaiora Partnership between Queenstown Lakes District Council, Kāi Tahu and central government was established in 2021 to develop a long-term strategy and investment plan for future development in the Queenstown Lakes area.
+The Whaiora Grow Well Partnership between Queenstown-Lakes District Council, Kāi Tahu and central government was established in 2021 to develop a long term strategy and investment plan for future development in the Queenstown-Lakes area.

-The partnership delivered the Queenstown-Lakes Spatial Plan (2021), which established urban outcomes such as 'Public transport, walking and cycling is the preferred option for daily travel'.

-Achieving this goal will require coordination between ORC and relevant stakeholders to ensure land use is concentrated, mixed and integrated well with public and active transport networks.
+The partnership delivered the Queenstown-Lakes Spatial Plan (2021), which sought to make public and active transport people's first travel choice, among other things.
+Achieving this goal will require coordination between ORC and relevant stakeholders to ensure land use is concentrated, mixed and integrates well with public and active transport networks.

-ORC's policies and actions to integrate land use planning with public transport complement those in the Queenstown Lakes Spatial Plan, and will be crucial to meeting our transport, climate and environmental goals outlined in ORC's Strategic Directions 2024-2034.
+ORC's policies and actions to integrate land use planning with public transport complement those in the Queenstown-Lakes Spatial Plan, and will be crucial to meeting our transport, climate and environmental goals outlined in ORC's strategic directions (2024-2034).